September 28, 2022

 It was noon by the time I arrived at a little speck of a town called Pebdueles.
 A dozen or more of my fellow pilgrims were already sitting outside an albergue and patronizing the adjoining store that was selling cold sandwiches.

-This spot seemed like as good of a place as any to stop and eat lunch too.
-So I pulled out the tuna empanada I bought at the bakery this morning to see if it this pastry was destined to be my new lunchtime favorite (spoiler alert: it was just so-so, IMHO).
+This spot seemed like as good a place as any to stop and eat lunch, too.
+So I pulled out the tuna empanada I bought at the bakery this morning to see if this pastry was destined to be my new lunchtime favorite (spoiler alert: it was just so-so, IMHO).

-The butter from the flaky crust had completely soaked through the wax paper bag it was wrapped inside.
-Moreover, I now had an oily dark stain sat on the fabric of my pack where the empanada had been packed all morning.
+The butter from the flaky crust had soaked entirely through the wax paper bag it was wrapped in.
+Moreover, I now had an oily dark stain on the fabric of my pack where the empanada had been packed all morning.
 Perhaps empanadas weren’t the best lunch to pack on the Camino after all.

-Light rain sprinkles began to fall as I finished my last few bites of lunch, so I figured it was probably best to go ahead don my rain gear now, before the afternoon rain started in earnest.
-Then I headed up the stairs into back into the countryside.
+Light rain sprinkles began to fall as I finished my last few bites of lunch, and I decided to go ahead and don my rain gear now, before the afternoon rain started in earnest.
+Then I headed up the stairs and back into the countryside.

-After hiking for 15 minutes in my rain gear in these sunny, dry conditions, I gave up.
+I hiked for 15 minutes in my rain gear in these sunny, dry conditions before I finally gave up.
 I was drenched in sweat.
 My jacket and pants weren’t protecting me from anything right now.
-So why the heck was I walking in these ridiculous nylon layers?
+So, why was I walking in these ridiculous, unbreathable nylon layers?

-Honestly though, that’s not a phobia I have.
+Honestly, though, I don’t have a phobia of rain.
 I live in central Oregon.
 We get a lot of rain.
 But if the theme of my first week on Camino was the steepness of the Basque terrain, then my second week was all about the coastal rain.
 After all, when do you ever go on a backpacking trip and have 8 days of continuous rain forecasted?
-And not a just 30-40% chance of showers, but an 80-100% chance of rain.
+And not just a 30-40% chance of showers, but an 80-100% chance of rain.
 Every.
 Single.
 Day.

 But here’s the wild thing.
 With the exception of Saturday (where it literally poured on me all day long without a single break), none of the days have been nearly as rainy as the forecast actually predicted.
 It’s only rained on and off.
 Sometime hard.
 Sometimes lightly.
 And often the afternoons were dry for hours at a time.